abinm670/Tourism_app/README.md

 - [x]  Time
 - [x]  AboutUs
 - [x]  ContactUs
-## Future plans:
-- [x]  Add more functionality where the user is able to borrow books from the website.
-- [x]  Create a backend to do the loging page.
-- [x]  Count each book the user borrowed and did not return.
-- [x]  Calculate the borrwing time of the book for each user.
-- [x]  Change book status to unavailabe if borrowed.
-- [x]  See if the user borrowed the book or added it.

 ## Created by Golden Developers ..
 - Abdullah Binmahfouz.
 - Hanin Nouh.